JDIgithub/Cpp_Guide/MultiThreading.md

   - We can do it by simple adding mutex as a private member and locking this mutex before accessing critical sections inside of that class functions
   - But this solution has some drawbacks:
     - Member functions may need to call other member functions (risks of deadlock)
-    - Results in many locking and unlocing operations
+    - Results in many locking and unlocking operations
     - Existing classes need to be modified
-  - Anoter solution is to write a **wrapper class**
+  - Another solution is to write a **wrapper class**
     - Our object is a data member of this wrapper class
     - The member functions locks a mutex and forward to the object